On October 7-9, I took a whirlwind trip through Budapest, Vienna, and Salzburg. This post will focus on day one: Budapest.

 Budapest, the capital of Hungary, is one of the worlds prettiest cities.
 With over 1.7 million citizens and 200+ museums, fairs, festivals, and other attractions – it’s a world-class cultural hub, too.

 Lunchtime marked the end of our walking tour, so we said goodbye to our guide and chose a restaurant.
-I’m definitely *not* sick of Italian food yet, but I was still really excited to try something different.
-We sought out a place that looked authentically Hungarian, and ordered the most traditional foods we saw.
-I got chicken paprikash with dumplings – a dish I definitely intend to remake when I return home in December.
+I’m definitely *not* sick of Italian food yet, but I was still really excited to try something so different.
+We sought out a place that looked authentically Hungarian and ordered the most traditional foods we saw.
+I got chicken paprikash with dumplings – a dish I definitely intend to try to remake when I return home in December.
 That, plus the hot black tea on such a chilly day, made for an unforgettable lunch experience.

 Unfortunately, it was getting late.
 With the next morning’s early wake-up call in mind, we headed back to the hostel to rest up for our upcoming Austrian adventures.
 I’ll never forget my time in Budapest, and I’m so grateful that we were able to see so much of the city in our short time there.

 2 thoughts on “Budapest, Vienna and Salzburg | Part One”